fbpx

 Successful wholesalers excel at finding distressed properties that can be purchased below market value.
 Wholesalers should invest time in:

-• Targeted Searches: Focusing on regions with a higher presence of distressed properties.
+• Targeted searches: focusing on areas with a higher presence of distressed properties or motivated sellers

 Connecting with Motivated Sellers